NFL To Air Unity Ad During Prime Time On Sunday [Video]

 “Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘get that son of a bitch off the field now.
 Out.
 Out.
-He’s fired!”
+He’s fired!'”

 While Trump never mentioned unemployed ex-NFL player Colin Kaepernick by name, many felt that the reference to the star’s refusal to stand for the national anthem last season was implicit.